Fifty Sonesta Select New York East

 By Terry Trucco

-At A Glance: In midtown east, an area of town not known for its residential ambience, Fifty NYC offers the next best thing – a taste of apartment living this side of Airbnb.
+At A Glance: In Midtown East, an area of town not known for its residential ambience, Fifty Sonesta Select New York East offers the next best thing – a taste of apartment living this side of Airbnb.

 Or you can head upstairs a flight – the spiral staircase is quicker than the elevator – where two lounges await, one sporty and informal with a communal table generously outfitted with outlets for electronic devices, the other cozy and chic, with yet another fireplace, library shelves stocked with New York and memorabilia and abstract paintings on the walls.

 Typical of mid-century apartment buildings, details are minimal and the building’s architectural bones are cold.
 Windows are wide but narrow.
-But the newly stylish hotel doesn’t skimp on comfort.
+But this stylish hotel doesn’t skimp on comfort.
 That’s homey, too.

 Rooms: The smallest rooms are plenty big for two people, and everything larger – studio suites, junior suits and one-bedroom suites — comes with a kitchenette.
 Like many postwar East Side buildings, rooms sport crisp lines, minimal moldings and narrow horizontal windows.
-But the hotel’s recent renovation spruced up the décor and made the most of the architectural basics.
+But the hotel’s midcentury decor makes the most of this extremely basic architecture.

 The gray and white rooms sport geometric-patterned rugs, a comfy club chair (or two), beds dressed in white sheeting and, above the tufted headboards, a ribbon of art that looks like a color-field painting.
 (Designed for the hotel the latter were printed on huge canvas spools and cut to fit each room, like a roll of paper towels.)
 Each room also features a pair of framed New Yorker-style cartoons and a wheeled leather desk chair.

 The kitchenettes range from modest to larger-than-you’d-find-in-some-Manhattan-apartments.
-Bathrooms are small but freshly redone with stone tiles, Parsons-styl vanities and teasing wall canvases of word art, a splash of downtown cred.
+Bathrooms are small but freshly redone with stone tiles, Parsons-style vanities and teasing wall canvases of word art, a splash of downtown cred.

 In addition, the neighborhood is packed with places to eat and drink, including Smith and Wollensky, where Andie picked up Miranda Priestly’s ill-fated steak in The Devil Wears Prada (the restaurant appears in American Psycho, too).
-The nearby hotels have restaurants and bars as well, including the American brasserie National at the Benjamin, the roof bar at the Kimberly and Whiskey Bar at the W. Sandwich shops and delis reside nearby, and Starbucks is a block away.
+The nearby Kimberly hotel has a restaurant and stylish roof bar and sandwich shops and delis reside nearby.

 Back story: Built in 1959 as a residential the hotel, the property was originally called the Plaza.
 It joined the Denihan Hospitality Group, which runs the Affinia chain, and in 2004 was renovated (to the tune of $12 million. we’re told) and renamed Affinia 50, a nod to the street where it stands.
-Its latest renovation in 2014 bumped up its lookd and style several notches.
-IN 2015 the hotel tweaked its name.
+Its latest renovation in 2014 bumped up its looks and style.
+In 2015 the hotel tweaked its name.
 So long, Affinia 50.
 Hello, Fifty NYC — An Affinia Hotel.
+But not for long.
+In 2017 the hotel became Fifty Hotel and Suites by Affinia.
+And after the pandemic, yet another new name — Fifty Sonesta Select New York East.
+We’ll see if that one sticks.

 Keep in mind: Elevators are slow.